 Myasthenia gravis care at Mayo Clinic

-At Mayo Clinic, you may have the option of a minimally invasive thymectomy, which may include a video-assisted thoracoscopic surgery or robotic surgery.
+At Mayo Clinic, you might have the option of a minimally invasive thymectomy, such as a video-assisted thoracoscopic surgery or robotic surgery.

 Expertise and rankings